Constitution of Laos: Development of the 1991 constitution

-On August 14, 1991, sixteen years after the establishment of the LPDR, the Supreme People's Assembly (SPA), the country's highest legislative organ, adopted a constitution.
-Although the SPA had been charged with drafting a constitution in 1975, the task had low priority.
+On August 14, 1991, 16 years after the establishment of the LPDR, the Supreme People's Assembly (SPA), the country's highest legislative organ, adopted a constitution.
+While the SPA had been charged with drafting a constitution in 1975, the task had lower priority.
 It was not until the Third Party Congress that party Secretary General Kaysone stated that the LPRP should "urgently undertake the major task...of preparing a socialist constitution at an early date."

 Laotian press reports subsequently revealed that a constitutional drafting committee was working informally under the chairmanship of Politburo member Sisomphone Lovansai, a specialist in party organization, with the help of East German advisers.
-Despite the proclaimed urgency of the task, only on May 22, 1984, did the SPA Standing Committee formalize the appointment of Sisomphone to head a fifteen-person drafting committee.
+On May 22, 1984, the SPA Standing Committee formalize the appointment of Sisomphone to head a 15-person drafting committee.

-Although the political institutions had functioned without a written constitution for fifteen years, the lack of a constitution created serious drawbacks for the country.
+The political institutions had functioned without a written constitution for 15 years.
 International development agencies were reluctant to invest in Laos given the absence of a fixed, knowable law.
 Amnesty International, in a 1985 report on Laos, asserted that without a constitution or published penal and criminal codes, citizens were "effectively denied proper legal guarantees of their internationally recognized human rights."
-Even the party newspaper, Xieng Pasason (Voice of the People), commenting in June 1990 on the absence of a constitution and a general body of laws, acknowledged that "having no laws is... a source of injustice and violation, thus leading to a breakdown of social order and peace, the breeding of anarchy, and the lack of democracy."
+The party newspaper, Xieng Pasason (Voice of the People), commenting in June 1990 on the absence of a constitution and a general body of laws, acknowledged that "having no laws is... a source of injustice and violation, thus leading to a breakdown of social order and peace, the breeding of anarchy, and the lack of democracy."

-Reasons for the leisurely pace of constitution drafting, unusually slow even for the plodding bureaucracy, were not readily apparent.
-Vietnam had adopted a revised constitution in 1980 and Cambodia in 1981, only two years after the ouster of the Khmer Rouge.
 According to some reports, progress in Laos had been blocked by differences within the Politburo over certain substantive clauses.
-Perhaps most important, the party leadership, accustomed to rule without question, may have assigned a low priority to producing a document that might eventually lead to challenging their authority, despite rhetoric to the contrary.
-Further, the public seemed not to care.
+The party leadership, accustomed to rule without question, may have assigned a low priority to producing a document that might eventually lead to challenging their authority.